mjovanc/qryptic/README.md

 If you would like to contribute to this project there is two ways:

 - Send a pull request
-- Donate to our BTC/ETH address to keep the servers running
+- Donate to our BTC/ETH address
 - Join our Discord and discuss ideas

 ### Pull request